Ale-int/Theme-INT-hacker-Matrix-Sublime-Text-3-4/README.md

 1. Open Sublime Text.
 2. Preferences > Browse Packages.
-3. Go to the "Packages/" directory.
+3. Go to the "Packages/User/" directory.
-3. Paste the theme folder.
+3. We paste the file: Theme INT hacker Matrix.sublime-color-scheme.

 ## How to Use 💡